 CAD and Haptics

 My first real commercial job was at a startup called SensAble Technologies where I worked on FreeForm for around four years.
-FreeForm was a software and hardware system that simulated “virtual clay”.
-FreeForm is still available today, but it’s now sold by 3D Systems.
+FreeForm was a software and hardware system which simulates “virtual clay”.
+FreeForm is still available today, 20 years later, but it’s now sold by 3D Systems.

 A very detailed model carved with FreeForm.

-FreeForm was a complex application written entirely in C++ with close to a million lines when I left.
-I worked on many aspects of FreeFrom from the UI to graphics to haptics and I was a member of the four-person architecture board.
+FreeForm was a complex application written entirely in C++ with close to a million lines of code.
+I worked on many aspects of FreeFrom from the UI to graphics to haptics.
+I was a member of the four-person architecture board, who advised on major initiatives in the codebase.
 We learned many lessons about design, architecture, code quality, performance and testing, plus user interfaces and the user experience.

 FreeForm was often used to make toys built out of parts.

-When you buy FreeForm you are also buying a haptic device called The Phantom which looks like a pen or stylus on a robotic arm.
-The device contains senors and motors that simulate real physical interaction.
+When you buy FreeForm you are also buying a haptic device called The Phantom.
+The Phantom looks like a pen or stylus on a robotic arm.
+The device contains sensors and motors which simulate real physical interaction.
 When when you push on the virtual model it feels real.
-When you “carve” you can feel the material being removed out from under you.
-It’s quite a striking effect, people tended to be amazed when they first tried it.
+When you “carve” the mode, you can feel the material being removed out from under you.
+It’s quite a striking effect, people tend to be amazed when they first use it.

 FreeForm plus the Phantom cost around $10,000 at the time.